 With remaining marinade, add a splash to the vegetables (enough for a light coating) and the remaining to the meat.
 Marinate for 4-6 hours and up to overnight.

 Preheat outdoor grill (our preference) to medium heat.
-When the grill is hot, place everything on at the same time in a single layer when the grill is hot.
-Cook until desired doneness is reached, flipping once (about 7 minutes per side for chicken breasts, 3-4 minutes per side for chicken thighs, or see this tutorial for steak.)
-You may need to remove the vegetables before the meat is done–just transfer to a plate and cover loosely with foil.
-When the meat is done, transfer to a plate and allow to stand for a few minutes, then slice the meat.
+When the grill is hot, place everything on at the same time in a single layer.
+Cook until desired doneness is reached, flipping once (about 7 minutes per side for chicken breasts, 3-4 minutes per side for chicken thighs, or see this tutorial for How to Grill the Perfect Steak.)
+You may need to remove the vegetables before the meat is done- just transfer to a plate and cover loosely with foil.
+When the meat is done, transfer to a plate and allow to stand for a few minutes, tented with foil, then slice the meat.
+Drizzle reserved marinade over finished meat and veggies and serve.

 After you’ve sliced the meat, toss the meat and vegetables with reserved marinade and serve along side any or all of the following: